louson21/ppp-extension/readme.txt

 * Initial implementation of dynamic expiration settings.

 == Upgrade Notice ==

+= 1.0.3 =
+* Tested for WordPress v6.8.
+* Added Settings link before Deactivate in the Plugins page.

 = 1.0.2 =
 Improved security and extended expiration limit to 30 days.